Ap6pack/PDF-Search-Plus/README.md

 - **Caching system** for PDF pages, search results, and images to improve performance
 - **Memory management** for efficiently handling large PDFs
 - **Pagination** for search results to handle large document collections
-- **Robust search** capabilities with SQL LIKE for reliable and flexible text matching
+- **Robust search** capabilities with optimized Full-Text Search for fast and accurate results
+- **Document categorization and tagging** for better organization of PDF files
+- **Memory-aware caching** that adapts to system resources for optimal performance

 ## Installation